 The following are revised excerpts from my blog Prone to Hope (pronetohope):

-I hate it when Anxiety freezes up my mind.
-It’s like my brain goes from being a functioning (happy) organ to a brick of cement … frozen, immobilized, in hyper-defense mode, preparing for the world to attack me.
+I hate it when a panic attack freezes up my mind.
+It’s like my brain goes from being a functioning (happy) organ to a brick of cement — immobilized, frozen in hyper-defense mode, preparing for the world to attack me.

 Sometimes the transition from normal-brain to brick-brain is instantaneous.
-Sometimes it’s more gradual, which is actually pretty scary.
-Imagine slowly feeling your brain harden from front to back and down to the base of the spine.
-At the beginning I know what’s happening and doom fills me for what’s coming.
+Sometimes it’s more gradual, which is even scarier.
+Imagine slowly sensing your brain harden from front to back and down to the base of your neck.
+As it begins, I know what’s happening, and doom readies me for what’s coming.

 Then my throat clenches up.
 It’s physically hard to talk.
 It feels like I am crying, but the tears are pouring fire out of the backs of my eyes.

-Then all the nerves from my shoulders up feel like they are frayed at the end.
+Then all the nerves from my shoulders up seem frayed at their ends.

-It is a truly weird, terrifying, and sad place to be.
+It is a terrifying and sad place to be.